 Examples

 Here are examples of some courses that other instructors are teaching using SciServer.
+To use these examples, follow these steps:

 SciServer for Astronomy 101 (University of St Andrews)

 Rita Tojeiro of University of St Andrews has created a series of Python notebooks that use SciServer to teach introductory astronomy labs.
-You can download the labs from Rita’s GitHub repository.
+You can find the example notebooks in:

 SciServer for upper-level astronomy labs (University of North Carolina Asheville)

 Britt Lundgren of University of North Carolina Asheville has created a series of Python notebooks that use SciServer to teach a full upper-level lab course for astronomy majors.
-You can download the labs from Britt’s GitHub repository.
+You can find the example notebooks in:

 SciServer for data science (Johns Hopkins University)

 Tamas Budavari of Johns Hopkins University has taught several semesters of a data science course for computer science majors using SciServer for practical lab exercises.
+You can find the example notebooks in:

 SciServer for introductory biology (Clovis Community College)